ohnosequences/mg7/docs/paper/paper.md

 iii.
 The third aspect to consider for metagenomics data analysis is related to the appearance of new models for massive computation and storage such as the so-called cloud, or the widespread adoption of programming methodologies like functional programming, or, more speculatively, dependently typed programming.
 The immense new possibilities that these advances offer must have a direct impact in metagenomics data analysis. iv.
 And finally the new social manner to do science, and especially genomic science is the fourth aspect to consider.
 Metagenomics evolves in a social and global scenario following a science democratization trend in which many small research groups from distant countries share a common big metagenomics project.
 This global cooperation demands systems allowing following exactly the same pipelines using equivalent cloud resources to modularly execute the analysis in an asynchronous way of working between different groups.
 This new scenario calls for new methods and tools to handle the current and future volume of metagenomic data with the sufficient speed of analysis.

-Considering all these aspects we have designed a new open source methodology for analyzing metagenomics data that exploits the new possibilities that cloud computing offers to get a system robust, programmatically configurable, modular, distributed, flexible, scalable and traceable in which the biological databases of reference sequences can be easily updated and/or frequently substituted by new ones or by databases specifically designed for focused projects.